The Purpose of the Blood of Jesus Christ

 The Call to “Stand Fast” in Jesus Christ

 If God has already saved you, then approach the throne of grace with confidence, knowing that through the blood of Jesus Christ, you have been cleansed, redeemed, and made new.
-Live in your new identity for the honor and glory of God.
+Reflect deeply on Christ’s and live in your new identity daily for the honor and glory of God.

 2 Corinthians 5:15 And that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.